AvinashMahala/AssetManagementPlatform/backend-dot-net-core/src/MyApp.Api/ApiDocs/BLUEPRINT.md

 - What the loader sets:
   - The chosen example is set to `OpenApiMediaType.Example` and also mirrored to `OpenApiMediaType.Schema.Example` to maximize compatibility with Swagger UI.
   - Any existing media `schema` (for example a `$ref`) is preserved when the example is attached so schema references are not lost.
-  - The chosen example (and schema.example) is propagated to other JSON-like content types (e.g., `application/json-patch+json`, `text/json`, `application/*+json`) so the UI shows an example regardless of the selected media type.
+  - The chosen example (and schema.example) is propagated to other JSON-like content types (e.g., `text/json`, `application/*+json`) so the UI shows an example regardless of the selected media type. **Exception:** `application/json-patch+json` is NOT propagated automatically; only include `application/json-patch+json` when the operation explicitly supports RFC-6902 JSON Patch (typically PATCH methods) and you intentionally provide a patch-array example in `request.json`.
   - Named examples are preserved as `x-example-{name}` extensions on the media object for backward compatibility and possible custom UI handling.
   - When an example is attached, `operation.RequestBody.Required` is set to `true` to improve UI visibility of the example.